pbchandr/BipodNet/README.md

 ## Usage
 DeepDice has two versions of the code:
-* DeepDiceMVTrain - This version takes in two modalities as input for disease prediction and can be trained using the following command:
+1. DeepDiceMVTrain - This version takes in two modalities as input for disease prediction and can be trained using the following command:

 ```
 python -u DeepDiceMVTrain.py --input_files='/path_to_gene_exp_csv_file, /path_to_genotype_csv_file' --intermediate_phenotype_files='/path_to_grn_npz_file, /path_to_eqtl_npz_file' --disease_label_file='path_to_class_labels_csv_file' --save= '/path_to_save_model' > '/path_to_output.txt'
 ```

 The above code runs the default settings for training.
-Additional settings that can ve included withthe above code are:
+Additional settings that can be included along with the above code are:
 * **--model_type** = This parameter determines whether to use biological drop connection for the first transparent layer or fully connected network. (default = 'drop_connect').
 * **--latent_dim** = This parameter is used to specify the number of hidden nodes in the transparent layer if the model type is fully conencted network (default = 500).
 * **--num_fc_layers** = Number of fully conencted network layers (default = 2).